LiamZhuangDev/meme-launchpad-backend/app-rebuild/README.md

 will introduce the indexer that becomes the producer of this projection.

 ## Step 6: token-creation intent, CREATE2 prediction, and signing

+The backend ABI-encodes the token creation parameters, predicts the deterministic CREATE2 token address, signs the exact hash that the smart contract will verify, and returns the data plus signature to the client.
+It uses Ethereum primitives like CREATE2, ABI encoding, keccak256, and ECDSA.

 Apply the intent table migration: